 I. What is Flashback?

-Flashback moves the audience from the present moment to a scene in the past.
-Oftentimes, flashbacks are abrupt interjections that serve to further explain a story or character with background information and memories.
+Flashback is a device that moves an audience from the present moment in a chronological narrative to a scene in the past.
+Often, flashbacks are abrupt interjections that further explain a story or character with background information and memories.

 II.
 Examples of Flashback